alissa-huskey/python-class/docs/lessons/functions.md

 ### Positional Arguments

-Most of the time functions are called using {term}`positional arguments`.
+Most of the time functions are called using {term}`positional arguments <positional argument>`.
 That is, each argument is assigned based on its position in the argument list.

 Lets look at the following function as an example.